justcode21/Hackathon-Magnitude/README.md

-## Hackathon Magnitude
+## Hackathon - Magnitude Software
-This project is build as part of a 24 hour hackathon at Magnitude Software, it is build in three phases
+This project is build as part of a 24 hour hackathon at Magnitude Software, it is build in 4 phases

 #### Problem Statement:
 MagniFood - Magnitude Software has volunteered to "IT-Enable" the RGA Tech Park Food COurt Operations.